Ministry, Church and Society "Lab reports"

 Lord?

-- What evidences are there that this is a covenant people of God made new in Christ?
+- What evidence is there that this is a covenant people of God made new in Christ?

-- In what ways is this church building community?
+- In what ways is this congregation fostering a sense of community?

-- How is this church making listening to a sermon or taking an offering or singing a song into
+- How is this church making listening to a sermon, taking an offering, or singing a song into

 acts of worship?